Talus bone: Development

-During the 7-8th intrauterine month an ossification center is formed in the anklebone.
+During the 7th to 8th intrauterine month an ossification center is formed in the anklebone.

 Fracture

 The talus bone lacks a good blood supply.
 Because of this, healing a broken talus can take longer than most other bones.
 One with a broken talus may not be able to walk for many months without crutches and will further wear a walking cast or boot of some kind after that.

 Talus injuries may be difficult to recognize, and lateral process fractures in particular may be radiographically occult.
 If not recognized and managed appropriately, a talus fracture may result in complications and long-term morbidity.
 A 2015 review came to the conclusion that isolated talar body fractures may be more common than previously thought.

 A fractured talar body often has a displacement that is best visualised using CT imaging.
 In case a talus fracture is accompanied by a dislocation, restoration of articular and axial alignment is necessary to optimize ankle and hindfoot function.